 Everyone attending the convention—including members, vendors, and any contractors—must be up to date on their COVID vaccines when they arrive at Registration to pick up their con badge.
-Up to date means a person has received all recommended doses in their primary series of COVID-19 vaccine; and for individuals 12 and older, one booster dose if their primary series was completed more than six months before the con.
 (See “Stay Up to Date with Your COVID-19 vaccines.”)

 For those coming to WisCon from other countries: we will accept proof that you have received any vaccine recognized by the WHO.
 More information on WHO recognition of COVID vaccines can be found on their website.

-We will not require members to test for COVID-19 either before or during the convention this year.
+We will not require members to test for COVID-19 either before or during the convention.
 However, we do encourage members to test prior to WisCon if you are able to do so, and to also consider bringing a supply of rapid tests with you if you have access to them.
 Information about test availability in Madison will be available at the convention.

 Information about testing sites in Madison can be found on the Public Health Madison & Dane County website: https://publichealthmdc.com/coronavirus/testing/testing-sites.

 We will also have a limited number of rapid tests available to distribute to WisCon members; if you believe you have been exposed and need access to a test, send an email to email@example.com; tests can be delivered within the hotel, or picked up at the hotel entrance.